Sextus Varius Marcellus: Epigraphic evidence

 Marcellus was known in dedicating an inscription to Bel in Vasio (Vaison) in Gaul.
 The bilingual inscription which is in Greek and Latin on an altar, dedicated by him is honoring Bel in remembrance of the oracles given to him in Apamea.

-Posthumous honor
+Posthumous honour

-The Baths of Varius (Thermae Varianae) in Rome were named in honor of Marcellus and his second son.
-Their namesake baths were bestowed upon the place, by the Legio XIII Gemina.
+The Baths of Varius (Thermae Varianae) in Rome were named in honor of Marcellus and his second son by the Legio XIII Gemina.

+The Circus Varianus was also named after his family.